selimburakkarakaya/FlipCardGame/README.md

 # FlipCardGame

-A simple flip card game coded in javascript.

-##

 This JavaScript game implements a simple flipcard game where the user must match cards.
 The game creates a score by using time and number of moves to match symbols within cards.

 How to play?